 What's new

-Sound demonstration CD
+Sound Pictures CD

 Do you want to know the full range of your sound system's capability?
 Would you like to give some impressive demonstrations to your friends?
 Here is my collection of sound pictures which I took from a variety of familiar real life events.
 They illustrate the wide amplitude range of sound, from soft and soothing to loud and scary.
 They encompass the full audio frequency spectrum, from the airwave of a door closing to the ripping of a thin piece of paper.
 These sound pictures are educational, fun and enjoyable!